Monthly meetings are open to the public, and are held in Room 1 at the Orenda Center, 1430 Neotomas Avenue, in Santa Rosa.

 John brings a unique criminal justice perspective, passion, and efficacy to the AOD treatment system in Sonoma County.

-Laura was born and raised on Long Island, New York.
-Although many of her long time friends continued on with their educational goals, Laura became active duty with the United States Air Force, where she gained experience working with personnel heading for overseas assignments.
-Many years later, Laura drove to California and started her own college career at Santa Rosa Junior College, where she completed the Human Services Advocacy Certificate, along with an Associates Degree in Arts and Sciences.
-Laura became President of Associated Students and enjoyed working with the college community to help remove any barriers and obstacles that prevented students from achieving an optimal educational experience.
+Laura was born and raised on Long Island.
+She is also a veteran of the United States Air Force, where she gained experience working as a Personnel Specialist.
+Many years later, Laura drove to California and started her college education at Santa Rosa Junior College, where she completed the Human Services Advocacy Certificate, along with an Associates Degree in Arts and Sciences.
+Laura became President of Associated Students and enjoyed working with the college community to help remove barriers and obstacles that prevented students from achieving an optimal educational experience.
 Laura transferred to Sacramento State University, where she completed a BA and MA in Social Work.
-Laura has professional experience in Forensics and Child Welfare.
-She is very active in Sonoma County and loves working with other community leaders to create positive change, and to help find solutions and support for those who have drug and alcohol issues.
-Laura is currently interning as a Clinical Social Worker at the new Petaluma Health Center, where she co-facilitates the Chemical Dependency/Co-Occurring Disorders program.
+She also holds a Pupil Personnel Services Credential.
+Laura has professional experience in Forensics, Child Welfare, and Brain Disorders due to Chemical Dependency.
+She is very active in Sonoma County and loves working with other community leaders and Partners to create healthy and positive change, and to help find solutions and support for those who have drug and alcohol issues.
+Laura is currently working directly with families enrolled in the Kinship Support Services Program for Sonoma County, as an employee of Lilliput Children's Services.

 Kevin McConnell has been a Sonoma County resident since 1978.
 Kevin graduated from Sonoma State University in 1981 with degrees in Economics and Management.
 He attended law school at Golden Gate University in San Francisco, graduating with honors in 1984.